Project Manager Government ICT Contracts

 Governance is the job, not background administration

-The better question isn't whether you're comfortable with governance — it's whether you can use it to create clarity rather than just produce paperwork.
+The better question is not whether you're comfortable with governance - it is whether you can use it to create clarity rather than just produce paperwork.
 Agencies value project managers who make governance a decision-support tool, not a compliance exercise.

 • PIDs, project charters, and scope documentation that hold up under review

-• Change control processes that don't create bottlenecks
+• change control processes that do not create bottlenecks

 Vendor management is often a significant part of the role